27 January 2021 - Article

 Advising a pilot who was fighting to prevent his spouse from relocating from Hong Kong on the basis that due to the nature of the airline’s flying roster the pilot was able to split time with the children 50/50 and therefore it was not in the best interests of the children to leave Hong Kong.

-Acting for one of the parties in the case where the largest award of maintenance pending suit in Hong Kong was made and was later appealed HJFG v KCY HKCA 402 1 HKLRD 95.
+Acting for one of the parties in one of the most regularly Hong Kong quoted family cases relating to maintenance pending suit and litigation funding.
+It was the largest award of maintenance pending suit in Hong Kong made and was later appealed HJFG v KCY HKCA 402 1 HKLRD 95.
 With the same parties she was also involved in an application for the appointment of an interim receiver over the Husband’s worldwide assets.
 KCY v HJFG HKCFI 452.

 England and Wales, 1996